SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Service_Manager_component.md

 The following session variables can be used in a Visual Overview containing a Service Manager component:

-- **HasPendingChanges**: Depending on whether any unsaved changes have been made to the service definition, this variable will be set to TRUE or FALSE.
+- **HasPendingChanges**: Depending on whether any unsaved changes have been made to the (selected) service definition, this variable will be set to true or false.

-  To be used with the *SaveAll*/*DiscardAll* commands.
+  Recommended when *SaveAll*/*DiscardAll* commands are used.
 See [Configuring command controls for a Service Manager component](#configuring-command-controls-for-a-service-manager-component).

 - **CurrentHasPendingChanges**: Available from DataMiner 9.5.9 onwards.
-Depending on whether any unsaved changes have been made to the service definition, this variable will be set to TRUE or FALSE.
+Depending on whether any unsaved changes have been made to the (selected) service definition, this variable will be set to true or false.

-  To be used with the *SaveCurrent*/*DiscardCurrent* commands.
+  Recommended when *SaveAll*/*DiscardAll* commands are used.
 See [Configuring command controls for a Service Manager component](#configuring-command-controls-for-a-service-manager-component).

 - **SelectedEdgeID**: The currently selected connection line.